mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 excellent pedigree.
 Adventure 1, _Annic Nova_ discusses
 a craft fitted with a device called a “solar collector”.
-However, the concept seems to have fallen into disfavour - in fact, I have it on good authority that Marc regards _Annic Nova_ as “unofficial”.
+However, the concept seems to have fallen into disfavor - in fact, I have it on good authority that Marc regards _Annic Nova_ as “unofficial”.

 So, you may well come across arm-waving arguments